 Additional assessment may be done, through observations or testing by the Special Needs Coordinator (SENCO), when children are noted to be having difficulties.
 These assessments may be suggested by the locality Educational Psychologist (EP) who provides support to the school through an annual meeting and telephone consultations when applicable.
+Equally, other professional assessments may be requested, with parental permission, to assess children's additional learning needs.

 Dialogue between staff and pupils, as well as parents, informs the types of interventions provided.
 By tracking pupil data, poor progress can be picked up and learning can be monitored.
-This too aids decisions about choice of other professionals from whom advice can be sought.
+This, too, aids decisions about choice of other professionals from whom advice can be sought.

 3. What should I do if I think my child may have special educational needs?

 In the first instance, it is always helpful to talk through your concerns with the class teacher so that they can discuss your child with you.
-The school has an open door policy and also has planned parents' evening when children's progress is reviewed with parents.
+The school has an open door policy but also has planned parents' evening when children's progress is also reviewed with parents.
 The teacher or parents may opt to have further dialogue and draw on expertise from the school SENCO, who coordinates additional support for children.